Associate of Science (AS)

 Medical assistants are multi-skilled allied health professionals who perform a wide range of roles in physicians' offices, clinics, and other healthcare settings.
 They are proficient in a multitude of clinical and administrative tasks and are widely viewed by doctors as vital members of the healthcare delivery team.

 The medical assisting program is devoted to a competency-based education with emphasis on the students' mastery of clinical and administrative competencies.
 These competencies are validated through performance on tests, terminal performance objectives, and a clinical externship.
-Their training culminates in a required 160-hour, unpaid, supervised practicum at a local medical practice during their last quarter of study.
+Their training culminates in a required 160-hour, supervised practicum at a local medical practice during their last quarter of study.

 Program Student Learning Outcomes